 - What mistakes are you still holding onto from the past year?

-- Are there consequences you are still carrying?
+- Are there consequences you are still facing?

-- How would you rate your health this year?
+- How did you take care of yourself this year?

 - Emotionally, mentally, physically?

 - What character trait did you develop most over the past year?

 - What character trait did you rely on or practice the most this year?